samithar/jekyll/_posts/2018-07-01-How_I_put_this_up.md

 Having said that, a friend of mine recommended [Jekyll] to me.
 It is a simple static blog aware platform where all your text files written in markdown format are rendered as static web pages.
 The beauty of this is the user do not need to maintain any databases etc, or should worry about the capabilities of the web-host.
-[GithubPage]s fully supports Jekyll hence the hosting is free.
+[Github Page]s fully supports Jekyll hence the hosting is free.

 I did the following.